Nikolaas Tinbergen: Nobel Prize

 In 1973, Tinbergen, along with Konrad Lorenz and Karl von Frisch, were awarded the Nobel Prize in Physiology or Medicine "for their discoveries concerning organization and elicitation of individual and social behaviour patterns".
 The award recognised their studies on genetically programmed behaviour patterns, their origins, maturation and their elicitation by key stimuli.
 In his Nobel Lecture, Tinbergen addressed the somewhat unconventional decision of the Nobel Foundation to award the prize for Physiology or Medicine to three men who had until recently been regarded as "mere animal watchers".
 Tinbergen stated that their revival of the "watching and wondering" approach to studying behaviour could indeed contribute to the relief of human suffering.

 The studies performed by the trio on fish, insects and birds laid the foundation for further studies on the importance of specific experiences during critical periods of normal development, as well as the effects of abnormal psychosocial situations in mammals.
 At the time, these discoveries were stated to have caused "a breakthrough in the understanding of the mechanisms behind various symptoms of psychiatric disease, such as anguish, compulsive obsession, stereotypic behaviour and catatonic posture".
 Tinbergen's contribution to these studies included the testing of the hypotheses of Lorenz/von Frisch by means of "comprehensive, careful, and ingenious experiments" as well as his work on supernormal stimuli.
 The work of Tinbergen during this time was also regarded as having possible implications for further research in child development and behaviour.

+Tinbergen (foreground, far left) at a 1978 Nobel laureate event with (from left) Konrad Lorenz, Feodor Lynen, and Ernst von Khuon.
+In the back, Severo Ochoa and Eva Lynen.

-He also caused some intrigue by dedicating a large part of his acceptance speech to FM Alexander, originator of the Alexander technique, a method which investigates postural reflexes and responses in human beings.
+He also caused some intrigue by dedicating a large part of his acceptance speech to F. M. Alexander, originator of the Alexander technique, a method which investigates postural reflexes and responses in human beings.